Skip to main content

 The Ledger

 If the brand pays the producer obligation, the money flows to councils.
 If the councils face a funding gap, the money addresses whatever emergency is most acute.
 If social care consumes two-thirds of the budget, the remaining third competes for everything else.
 If Section 114 looms, every discretionary pound is diverted to preventing bankruptcy.
+If the government factors EPR income into future needs assessments, the general grant adjusts downward.
+If the OBR classifies it as a tax, the Treasury counts it as revenue.
+If the enforcement body treats its powers as a last resort, no enforcement occurs.

 Each actor in this chain is behaving rationally.
 The brand pays because the law requires it.
 The council diverts because the alternative is effective bankruptcy.
 The government permits substitution because ring-fencing would create political conflict with councils.
+The Treasury reclassifies because it needs the revenue line.
+PackUK defers enforcement because punishing financially desperate councils is politically untenable.

 Producers believe they are paying for recycling.
 Consumers believe their packaging is being collected more efficiently.
 The government announces GBP 1.1 billion for improved services.